extendssoftware/atto/README.md

 ## Installation

-It is very easy to install Atto with [Composer](https://getcomposer.org/):
+It is very easy to install AttoPHP with [Composer](https://getcomposer.org/):

 ```
-$ composer require extendssoftware/atto
+$ composer require extendssoftware/atto-php
 ```

-If you want to use Atto as a single PHP file, copy the files from the ```dist``` folder in the web root of your site.
-Or download the files to a local directory and run the following command to see Atto in action:
+If you want to use AttoPHP as a single PHP file, copy the files from the ```dist``` folder in the web root of your site.
+Or download the files to a local directory and run the following command to see AttoPHP in action:

 ```
 $ php -S localhost:8000
 ```

 The ```dist``` folder also contains ```index.php```, with some basic routes, and some templates.
-It is recommended to place the Atto PHP file and templates outside the web root.
+It is recommended to place the AttoPHP PHP file and templates outside the web root.

 ## Features